 These delightful gardens are sandwiched between Cranborne Manor and the village church © Alexandra Richards

 Although Cranborne Manor House itself is not open to the public, visitors are able to wander through its quintessentially English garden during opening hours.
 One of Dorset’s finest, the garden was partly laid out by 17th-century gardener John Tradescant, and more recently owes its splendour to the Dowager Marchioness of Salisbury, a noted garden designer.
 The walled gardens, herbaceous borders, espaliered apple trees and yew hedges are particularly fine.
 In the rather fun Sundial Garden a sundial stands sentinel on a mound surrounded by raised parterres.
 Various statues and sculptures catch the eye as you wander, and the garden runs down to the River Crane, a winterborne, where a mass of spring bulbs flower in April and May.
 Although it has a formal layout, parts of the garden are left wild and it is regularly used by the family, making it feel very much like you have wandered into a muchloved private garden.
-On site are a well-stocked garden centre, which sells specialist plants, a shop and a good café.
+There is a well-stocked shop with an eclectic range of gifts, homewares and local food, a vintage barn packed with second-hand treasures, and a good café.

 This privately owned garden is one of Norfolk's little-known treasures © East Ruston Old Vicarage Garden